buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcProfileResource/Entities/IfcCenterLineProfileDef.md

 or a combination of them.
 See _IfcProfileDef_ for guidance on external references for profiles.

-> HISTORY&nbsp; New entity in IFC2x3.
+> HISTORY  New entity in IFC2x3.

 { .spec-head}
 Informal Propositions: